desmondysyu/SpaceX---Data-Science-Capstone-Project/README.md

-# SpaceX Launch Success Prediction 🚀
+# 🚀 SpaceX Launch Success Prediction Overview

-This project analyzes SpaceX launch data to predict the likelihood of a successful rocket landing.
-As part of my IBM Data Science Professional Certificate, I used Python, machine learning, and data visualization to explore patterns in launch outcomes and build predictive models.

-# 📌 Overview

 This project was completed as part of the IBM Data Science Professional Certificate.
 The goal was to analyze and predict SpaceX Falcon 9 rocket launches, focusing on the success rate of first-stage landings.

+As part of my IBM Data Science Professional Certificate, I used Python, machine learning, and data visualization to explore patterns in launch outcomes and build predictive models.

 # 🎯 Objectives